 How can we address the harmful effects of the local mascots?

 - Please see additional resources on our Mascots and Monuments page

-How can I become an ally to Native Americans?
+How can I become an ally to Native peoples?

 - This First Nations Development Institute – Reclaiming the Narrative About Native Americans Allies Guide PDF